Healthcare

 About The Program

-With this intensive 32-week diploma program, you will learn in a classroom environment that simulates real-world pharmacy settings with the corresponding relevant equipment.
-Take advantage of our small class sizes to get the attention and guidance you deserve from our instructors, who are immersed in this dynamic industry.
+Our intensive 32-week Pharmacy Assistant diploma program immerses you in a classroom environment that mirrors real-world pharmacy settings, complete with industry-relevant equipment.
+Benefit from our small class sizes, ensuring you receive personalized attention and guidance from instructors who are deeply embedded in this dynamic industry.

 Career Opportunities